libp2p/specs/rendezvous/README.md

 Rendezvous can be naturally combined with pubsub for effective real-time discovery.
 At a basic level, rendezvous can be used to bootstrap pubsub: nodes can utilize rendezvous in order to discover their peers within a topic.
-Contrariwise, pubsub can also be used as a mechanism for building rendezvous services.
+Alternatively, pubsub can also be used as a mechanism for building rendezvous services.
 In this scenerio, a number of rendezvous points can federate using pubsub for internal real-time distribution, while still providing a simple interface to